Skip to main content

 Firearms, prohibition against possession of firearms in certain places, further provided, Sec.
 13A-11-61.2 am'd.

-This bill would further provide for the requirement to post guards by limiting application of the term guard to those individuals whose principal purpose of employment is to protect persons or property from criminal activity; who wear a security uniform; and who wear, carry, possess, or have access to a firearm in the performance of official duty.
+• Refines the guard posting rule to apply only to individuals whose main job is to protect people or property, who wear a security uniform, and who carry or have access to a firearm in the performance of duty.

 Subjects